Want to know who your biggest rivals are and how to spy on competitors? We’ve got a box of handy tricks and apps for you to use.

 5. Spying on Your Competitors’ Facebook Info and Ads

 Spying on your competitors on Facebook used to be a sneaky affair; but not anymore.
-Recently, Facebook decided to make this information accessible to all.
-All you need to do is access your competitors’ Facebook pages and scroll down to info and ads.
+Recently, Facebook decided to make this information accessible to all with Facebook’s media library.
+All you need to do is search for your competitors’ and it will list all their current live eCommerce Facebook ads.

-With this information, you can see a brand’s active campaigns including Facebook, Instagram and Messenger placement.
-You can also see the date a Facebook page was created, edited, name changes and the primary locations of page managers.
+With this information, you can see a brand’s active campaigns including Facebook, Instagram and Messenger placement, spying on their current promotions and content.